E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 ![Failed Authentication](./images/06-failed-authentication.png)

-The device rejected the authentication attempt.
+The device rejected the login attempt.

-This shows that reaching the SSH service does not automatically provide access to the device.
+This confirms that reaching the SSH service does not automatically provide administrative access.

 ---

 ## Active Session Verification

-While connected through SSH, the active remote session was verified from the network device.
+While connected through SSH, the remote session was verified from the network device.

 ```text
 show users